 Consideration of Race and Ethnicity

 Race and ethnicity should be acknowledged as a social construct rather than as genetic or biological categories.
 The use of racial and/or ethnic categories in models and analyses, and the selection of comparison groups should be explicitly justified.
 Research questions and interpretation of results should consider minority group members’ successes, the effects of racism (interpersonal, institution, or internalized), and histories of exclusion, mistreatment, and exploitation.
 Research questions and interpretation of results should not focus on presumed deficits of minority group members, their individual behaviors, or perceived mistrust.
+Please see the AMA Manual of Style Section 11.12.3: Race and Ethnicity for more detailed guidance.

 All aspects of the manuscript, including the formatting of tables, illustrations, and references and grammar, punctuation, usage, and scientific writing style, should be prepared according to the most current AMA Manual of Style (http://www.amamanualofstyle.com).1